philpagel/debian-headless/README.md

 download the `example-preseed.cfg` file that matches your release and to construct the correct image filenames.

-`ARCH` indicates the target processor architecture – `amd64` or `i386`.
+`ARCH` indicates the target processor architecture – `amd64` or `i386` (other architectrues liek AMD are not supported).
 This variable is used to construct the correct Debian image name, identify the installation folder in the image (`install.amd`) and download the correct preseeding example file for your OS version. `LABEL` is the CD volume label and `USBDEV` is the device that represents your usb stick.
 The latter is needed for `make usb` and `make FAT` Be **extra careful** to set `USBDEV` correctly!
 If you set it incorrectly, you may overwrite your system disk!  `QEMU` is the name of the qemu-system binary that matches the target architecture (optional).

 ### Console parameters